TREX-CoE/trexio_tools/README.md

 This means that the virtual environment can stay the same, unless there have been critical updates in `trexio` or `resultsFile` packages.

-## How-To
+## Instructions for users

-Once installed, `trexio-tools` will provide an entry-point, which can be accessed via CLI:
+After installation, `trexio-tools` provides an entry point, which can be accessed via CLI:

 `trexio --help`

-This will list currently supported command line arguments.
+This will list all currently supported command line arguments.
+For example,

+`trexio convert-from -t gamess -i data/GAMESS_CAS.log -b hdf5 trexio_cas.hdf5`

+converts data from the `GAMESS_CAS.log` output file of the GAMESS code (note also `-t gamess` argument) into the TREXIO file called `trexio_cas.hdf5` using `-b hdf5` back end of TREXIO.